leafboo/leafboo/README.md

 ## Hi there  🗿
 4th year BSIT Student.
 I'm interested in backend engineering which I'm planning to pursue a career on, and low level stuff.
 Currently learning GO.
+I use linux btw, and hate vibe coding btw.
 <!--
 **leafboo/leafboo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.